iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/mechanics.md

 Use the dot for decimal values (1.25, 0.025).
 If you need to split a large number to make it easier to understand, use spaces instead of commas to avoid confusion: "2 824 683 000 IOTA tokens".

-A spelled out number is often easier to read: "eleven nodes", "one million ticks".
+A spelled out integer is often easier to read: "eleven nodes", "one million ticks".
+This is usually the case for any round number and for any number that is less than a hundred.

 ## Abbreviations, Emojis, and Contractions